Public or private job placement services — Are private ones more effective? Updated

 Limitations and gaps

-There is still little rigorous empirical evidence on the effectiveness and efficiency of competing modes of delivery of job placement services.
+The empirical evidence on the effectiveness and cost-efficiency of competing modes of delivery of job placement services is ambiguous.
 Moreover, findings from one region will not necessarily hold for others.
 For instance, the characteristics of the unemployed population and the labor market situation might vary between regions, programs might consist of heterogeneous components, or the contract design and monitoring system might differ.
 In addition, observed differences in the outcomes of private and public providers might only be partially attributable to the inherent aspects of each respective method.
-Examples include frictions in the transfer of unemployed individuals from public employment agencies to private providers, and the possibility that case workers in public services use sanctions against the unemployed as an incentive device [4].
-Contract structures for private placement services might create relatively weak incentives for effective placement, while new internal performance monitoring systems in the PES might create strong in-house incentives.
+Examples include frictions in the transfer of unemployed individuals from public employment agencies to private providers, and the possibility that caseworkers in public services use sanctions against the unemployed as an incentive device [4].
 More carefully tailored research is needed to fill these knowledge gaps.
+In particular, research should try to disentangle potential channels for differential performance results.

 Summary and policy advice